and the Pacific Area:

 2. High TFP growth seems more "miraculous" and implies growth will continue.

-3. Paul Krugman claims East Asian miracle was a mirage.
+3. Paul Krugman claimed East Asian miracle was a mirage.
 "If there is a secret to Asian growth, it is simply deferred gratification…."

 F. Income Distribution